anastasiiaf/YelpEthnicMarket/README.md

 **Sign in**

-- user can register with login and password (data saved in MongoDB)
+- user can register with login and password
+- data persistence (MongoDB: User)

 **Log in**